 This potato goulash recipe is an incredibly hearty and flavourful dinner.
 The unqiue blend of spices makes for a satisfying and budget friendly meal for the whole family.
 You can use any type of potatoes you like and have a delicious dinner ready in less than 30 minutes.

-A few weeks back someone on Facebook asked if I could create a traditional dish from my hometown and so I just HAD to create this one - a gorgeously fragranced and lightly spiced Potato Goulash (recipe in bio), it reminds me of my childhood - my Dad is such a great cook and this just brings such happy memories.
+A few weeks back someone on Facebook asked if I could create a traditional dish from my hometown.
+Of course I just HAD to create this one - a gorgeously fragranced and lightly spiced Potato Goulash.

-It's loved by many Czech people love goulash not just because it’s super tasty but it’s also really filling, relatively cheap and tastes amazing the next day!
+It's loved by many Czech people, not just because it’s super tasty but it’s also really filling, relatively cheap and tastes amazing as leftovers!

 This is the easiest, filling potato recipe!
-It takes minimal hands-on time , only a few ingredients and spices making it a wonderful meal.
+It takes minimal hands-on time, and only requires a few ingredients and spices to create a wonderful meal.
 It is naturally vegan and gluten-free too.

 What is goulash made of?

-Traditional Czech goulash is made with beef or pork, onions, peppers, and served with dumplings or mashed potatoes.
-If money gets tight you use sausages instead of meat and if money gets really tight you use just potatoes.
-You could also add mushrooms to make it more filling.
+Traditional goulash is made with beef or pork, onions, peppers, and served with dumplings or mashed potatoes.

 - Potatoes - You'll need a good 6 -7 potatoes (around 700g).
 You can use new potatoes, salad potatoes or any other potatoes apart from sweet potatoes.
 They don't work that well.